inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L15
 S:Dear Hal,
  :
- :    Just a line to say I am lost if I cannot fly.
+ :Just a line to say I am lost if I cannot fly.
 I :have to keep on here.
 I knew it was but a hope last May.
  :It was just my last idea in June.
 Yet I held my head high :and did not lose hope.
  :
- :    Why not fly up in the air a half hour or less and :look at my lake and our home on the hill?
+ :Why not fly up in the air a half hour or less and :look at my lake and our home on the hill?
 I left it late :last July with one item on my list.
 Bill gave me half an :hour of help.
 Like the lady of the lake I met the king.
  :Bill was a kind king, too.
  :
- :    To lead off into the air and see all our lake so :long and lots of land so low, was to live a high hour.
+ :To lead off into the air and see all our lake so :long and lots of land so low, was to live a high hour.
 I :kept my hand at my ear so as to help hear.
 In the air my :hair was a loss.
 It did not kill me.
 I have to fly to know